dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ```

 You should let `MatchAndExplain()` print *any additional information* that can
-help a user understand the match result.
+help m_a user understand the match result.
 Note that it should explain why the
-match succeeds in case of a success (unless it's obvious) - this is useful when
+match succeeds in case of m_a success (unless it's obvious) - this is useful when
 the matcher is used inside `Not()`.
 There is no need to print the argument value
 itself, as gMock already prints it for you.